 Research Agenda

 My research agenda centers around how American political elites, such as candidates for office or interest groups, publicly communicate, with a focus on their use of new technologies like social media.
 I also study fundraising by political campaigns.
-My work has been published at Electoral Studies, PS: Political Science & Politics, the Journal of Law & Courts, the Journal of Women, Politics, & Policy, and the Journal of Quantitative Description.
+My work has been published at Electoral Studies, Social Media + Society, Social Science Quarterly, PS: Political Science & Politics, the Journal of Law & Courts, the Journal of Women, Politics, & Policy, and the Journal of Quantitative Description.

 I incorporate aspects of both political behavior and political institutions in my work, using big data and modern machine learning methods.
 Though my main area of substantive focus is congressional campaigns, I have also applied these approaches to political communication by other political actors such as interest groups and police departments.
 At best, these new technologies may lower the barrier for entry into the political process; at worst, they incentivize more polarizing rhetoric and negative sentiment.
 My goal in studying political communication is twofold.
 First, I use social media data to test long-standing questions in political science research.
 Second, I seek to understand how the impact of who a political audience is, combined with the means of communicating, affects how elite political actors behave and what issues they emphasize.

 It has recently become more difficult to access social media data, and therefore to study political elites.
-In response to this, I am a part of an interdisciplinary team working to collect handles and posts of 2024 candidates (state and federal) across several social media platforms and make them publicly available for scholars, journalists, and non-profits.
-Read more at https://www.candidata24.org/.
+In response to this, I am a part of an interdisciplinary team working to collect handles and posts of federal primary candidates and sitting state legislators across several social media platforms and make them publicly available for scholars, journalists, and non-profits.
+Our project is called Candidata.
+Read more at https://www.candidata24.org/ and download handles and social media posts by 2024 federal primary candidates across 10 social media platforms here: https://www.icpsr.umich.edu/sites/somar/view/studies/300490.

 select works in progress